alerr415/ClassifySpaceRocks/README.md

 ## Written in Python with Jupyter Notebooks in Visual Studio Code.

 You will need Python AI libraries like matplotlib, numpy, PyTorch.
 You will need Anaconda as well.
-I used an Anaconda enviroment.
+I used an Anaconda environment.

 With this project I analyze and classify specifically two types of rocks that can be found in the surface of the Moon, highland and basalt.